 Shown here are SEC-MALS analyses of BSA using a 200 Angstrom pore size-exclusion column.
 Chromatogram traces are normalized to the monomer peak and offset for clarity [1].

 LAB MEDIA: Figure 1 final.pdf - Authors: If you have flattened this figure, please submit it in its original file format as unflattened, layered images so that different components can be emphasized in the video. - Video editors, please remove the “A” and “B” labels.
+The original is Excel (embedded in Powerpoint) which can be fully manipulated to highlight any component.
+Will upload.

 Common artifacts that may be ignored are pointed out [1], including a particle peak near the beginning of the light scattering signal… [2] as well as salt and dissolved air peaks near the total permeation volume in the refractive index signal [3].